prisma-labs/dripip/README.md

 ### Package.json Version Field

 Typically when an npm package is released its package.json `version` field will be updated and committed into version control.
-This is a bad match for continuous delivery however, because it meanss that, more or less, half of the git history will become meta commits.
+This is a bad match for continuous delivery however, because it means that, more or less, half of the git history will become meta commits.
 To solve this, `dripip` takes a novel approach of keeping the version out of version control.
 It uses Git tags to store that state, and when publishing your package, will set the package.json `version` field right before publishing, and then unset it right after publishing completes.
 You notice nothing, your users notice nothing, and your git history looks ideal.
-This is unorthadox, but it works well.
+This is unorthodox, but it works well.

 Having a valid semver value in the `version` field is required by npm.
 Dripip puts the following value into your project's package.json to satisfy that constraint.
 This is what you should check into version control.